ozraven/KerbalSmartParts/README.txt

 	* Improved Fuel Controller
 		* Crossfeed tweakable now accessible in VAB/SPH
-		* Removed redundant fuel controller ("ON") v0.6.1 KSP .24.1 compatibility
+		* Removed redundant fuel controller ("ON") v1.4.1 KSP .24.1 compatibility
 	* KSP .24.1 compatibility
-v0.6.2 KSP .24.2 compatibility
+v1.4.2 KSP .24.2 compatibility
 	* KSP .24.2 compatibility
-v2.0.2 Updated KSPAPIExtension and Real Fuels compatbility
+v1.4.3 Updated KSPAPIExtension and Real Fuels compatbility
 	* Updated KSPAPIExtension to 1.7.0
 	* Auto stager now fully supports Real Fuels and will auto update on tank resource change
 	* No longer dependant on km_lib.dll
-v2.0.3 Updated KSPAPIExtension to add KSP 0.25 compatibility
+v1.4.4 Updated KSPAPIExtension to add KSP 0.25 compatibility
 	* Compatibility update for KSP 0.25
 	* Updated KSPAPIExtension to 1.7.1
-v2.0.4 Updated KSPAPIExtension to add KSP 0.90 compatibility and bug fixes
+v1.4.5 Updated KSPAPIExtension to add KSP 0.90 compatibility and bug fixes
 	* Compatibility update for KSP 0.90
 	* Updated KSPAPIExtension to 1.7.2
-	* Hopefully fixed bug affecting timer firing upon save load or scene change
+	* Hopefully fixed bug affecting timer firing upon save load or scene change v1.5.0 Added support for Action Groups Extended
+	* Added full support for Action Groups Extended (Thanks to Diazo) v1.5.1 Added support for KSP-AVC and changed "brand"
+	* Added support for KSP-AVC
+	* Changed "brand" from Klockheed Martian to prevent mod incompatibilities
+		* Please delete old Smart Parts folder before installing v1.5.1

 Credits and Acknowledgments
 ------------------------------
-Thanks to swamp_ig and NathanKell for the KSPAPIExtension used in SmartParts
+Thanks to swamp_ig and NathanKell for the KSPAPIExtension used in SmartParts Thanks to cybutek for the KSP Add-on Version Checker used in SmartParts

 License
 -----------------------------
-This work is shared under Creative Commons CC BY-NC-SA 3.0 license.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/us/

 Author: dtobi and Firov
 ------------------------------